 Our death education classes are designed to provide a safe and supportive environment for individuals to learn and explore.
 However, it is important to note that our classes are not intended to replace professional therapy or provide legal or medical advice.
 Rather, they are an educational resource that can be used alongside other forms of support.
 If you are struggling with a personal experience related to death, we encourage you to seek the guidance of a licensed professional.
 Please feel free to contact us for recommendations or visit our Resource page for more information.

 At the Center for Death Education, we believe that education is the key to understanding the physical and emotional experiences surrounding death.
-Our psychoeducational approach provides classes, events, and resources that focus on death, the dying process, and grieving.
+Our psychoeducational foundation provides classes that focus on death, the dying process, and grieving.
 While we encourage sharing stories within a supportive atmosphere, our classes are not intended to substitute professional therapy or provide legal or medical advice.

 We understand that everyone's experience with death, dying, and grief is different and we welcome anyone who has experienced the death of a loved one and anyone who expects a loved one to die one day to learn and explore.
 However, if you are coping with a difficult personal experience, our classes may not be sufficient to address your needs, and we recommend seeking professional counseling.
 Please contact us for recommendations or visit our resource page for more information.